What is Earlobe Repair?

-We see patients of all ages at Vinyard Institute of Plastic Surgery (VIPS) especially children with ears that protrude outward, are misshapen, or not the same size.
-When the ears are disproportionate to the face or are asymmetrical, it can negatively impact self-confidence and self-esteem.
-Our Port Saint Lucie, FL board-certified cosmetic plastic surgeon, Dr. William Vinyard, has assisted countless women, men, and children overcome the embarrassment of their ear malformations with surgery.
-Otoplasty, or ear reshaping, is an outpatient surgical procedure used to correct the size, position, protrusion, or a combination of techniques to reshape the ears.
-Ear deformities can include split earlobes, prominent ears, cupped ears, large ears or earlobes, and traumatic injuries.
+The popularity of ear gauges and big earrings have made earlobe repair a popular surgery at VIPS.
+Our Port Saint Lucie, FL board-certified cosmetic plastic surgeon, Dr. William Vinyard, has assisted countless women, men, and children repair torn, stretched or large earlobes.
+Earlobe repair surgery is an outpatient surgical procedure used to correct the size, position, shape, or a combination of techniques to repair the earlobes.
 Each of these deformities requires special attention to detail and precise techniques for the repair.

-If you or your child are concerned about the shape or size of their ears, make a consultation with Dr. Vinyard to find out about your options for cosmetic ear surgery.
-Children must be accompanied by their parents to all appointments.
+If you are concerned about the shape or size of your earlobes, make a consultation with Dr. Vinyard to find out about your options for cosmetic earlobe repair surgery.

 Who Is A Candidate?

-If you are an adult who has torn, stretched, or damaged earlobes, you are also a candidate for otoplasty.
+If you are an adult who has torn, stretched, or damaged earlobes, you are a candidate for earlobe repair surgery.
 Split earlobe repairs are common among those who have pierced ears.
 Dr. Vinyard will perform a thorough examination with imaging for facial analysis.

 What's the Technique?

-Ear reshaping surgery is completed using anesthesia, either a local, general, or IV sedation.
-Depending upon the surgical approach required to correct your ears, your surgery can take as long as 1 – 3.5 hours to complete.
-Most often, the incision is made around the back portion of the ear or inside the inner folds.
-During surgery, cartilage will be manipulated to create a new contour and natural-looking appearance.
-It's generally common for both ears to be altered during otoplasty to ensure they look and appear symmetrical.
+Earlobe repair surgery is completed using local anesthesia.
+The procedure typically only take about an hour to complete.
+It's generally common for both ears to be altered during Earlobe repair to ensure they look and appear symmetrical.
 After the procedure, the incisions are safely stitched together with sutures and wrapped so they are safeguarded for healing.

 What can I Expect?